Welcome! We're so glad you're thinking about bringing your students to the Getty Center.

 Q: Will clipboards and pencils be available for my visit?

-Yes, materials are available for distribution.
+Yes.
 Please request them ahead of time in your reservation notes.

 Introduce your students to the museum:

-Picnic guidelines
+Lunch guidelines

-A covered outdoor area with tables and chairs is available at the Getty Center for K - 12 groups to use at pre-scheduled times.
 Your lunch time is determined by your arrival time and is not changeable.

-Lunch FAQS
+Lunch FAQ

 Q: May we purchase lunches at the Getty?